 “It is hard to name a favorite white as using the right color of white is dependent upon the room that has to be painted.
 Is it a small or a large room?
 Is there a lot of light coming in or not?
 Another factor….fabrics to be used in the room for curtains and upholstery.
 But I often turn to FARROW & BALL Pointing White or White Tie.”

 POINTING…Farrow & Ball.
-This fresh and uncomplicated white is named after the colour of lime pointing used in traditional brickwork.
-One of our Red Based Neutrals, Pointing has a warm undertone to it which creates the prettiest of spaces when used on walls and always softens the feel of a room alongside strong, traditional colours.
+This fresh and uncomplicated white is named after the color of lime pointing used in traditional brickwork.

 Lauren DeLoach of Lauren Deloach Interiors: